-Your Teacher and Staff
+Your Teacher and Team

 Tim’s surfing journey began over 50 years ago in the chilly waters of the UK.
 Beginning surf coaching 35 years ago he’s worked at levels from total beginner to professional surfer.
 With a keen an eye on the Surf & SUP industry, he came across the idea of SUP Yoga.
 Yoga has always had since the 60’s a strong affinity to surfing.
 In the practice of SUP Yoga he could see the perfect combination of form, beauty, balance, water and oneness.